readthedocs/ethicalads.io/content/posts/ad-funding-read-the-docs-whats-next.md

 it is possible to build a business model on top of advertising without resorting to user tracking.
-Unlike most other ad-supported sites, we show advertising based on the context of the page, not by creating behavoral profiles of large numbers of individual users.
+Unlike most other ad-supported sites, we show advertising based on the context of the page, not by creating behavioral profiles of large numbers of individual users.
 If you are browsing documentation for a Python project, you might see a relevant ad about Python.
 It's that simple and it works.